Table of Contents

 In this podcast, we are talking to author Bevin Cohen about how he got interested in herbs, as well as how he chose the specific herbs that he included in this book.
 He explains the differences between infusions, decoctions, tinctures, and infused oils, and when you would use each one.

 Then he tells us about his favorite herb, and I talk about a big mistake I once made with an herbal tea.
 In addition to talking about growing herbs, Bevin also talks about finding herbs in the wild and common mistakes that beginners make.

 Bevin Cohen’s other books:

-- The Complete Guide to Seed and Nut Oils: Growing, Foraging, and Pressing
+The Complete Guide to Seed & Nut Oils

 These are affiliate links.
 This means that if you purchase something after clicking on a link, Thrifty Homesteader will make a small percentage while you still pay exactly the same amount as you otherwise would.